graalvm/taming-build-time-initialization/BUILD_TIME_METHOD_EVALUATION_PROPOSAL.md

 ```

 Classes annotated with `@Pure` must follow these restrictions:
-1. All supertypes are also annotated with `@Pure`.
+1. All subtypes and super types are also annotated with @Pure.
 2. They do not have a static initializer.
 3. All fields of `@Pure` classes must be of pure type.